JallRex/100DaysOfCode/README.md

 - Simple quick motivation boosting project.
 Generates a random or fixed amount of paragraphs based on user input :)

 **Finished Paragraph project**

+## Day 11.
+(17. Nov)

+**Started Grocery project**

+- this project involves storing values locally, allowing editing, and mantaining order when editing.
+- a fair bit bigger then the others.